auth0/docs/articles/dashboard/manage-dashboard-admins.md

 :::

 ::: note
-If you wish to update the email address associated with an existing tenant adminstrator, you will need to invite a new dashboard administrator using the new email address.
-Once the invite is accepted, you can remove the tenant adminstrator associated with the old email address.
+To update the email address associated with an existing tenant administrator, invite a new dashboard administrator using a new email address.
+Once the invite is accepted, you can remove the tenant administrator associated with the old email address.
 :::

 The MFA indicator will indicate whether an Admin has enabled their account for [Multi-factor Authentication](/multifactor-authentication), which they can do in their Account Settings.